2025-12-04

 • defensive checks are wasteful when their conditions are excluded by design

-• separating input validation allows the core logic to execute faster and remain clearer
+• separating input validation allows the core logic to execute faster and remain clearer, providing a valuable reduction of complexity

 • structure modules to match visible or logical boundaries